tangle-network/dapp/.github/PULL_REQUEST_TEMPLATE.md

 ### Screen Recording

-_If possible provide a screen recording of proposed change._
+_If possible provide screenshots and/or a screen recording of proposed change._

 ---

-### Code Checklist
+### Optional Checklist

-_Please be sure to add .stories documentation if any additions are made to `libs/webb-ui-components`._

-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have tested the changes locally.
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added brief documentation/comments to more complex code blocks or logic that isn't immediately clear.
+- [ ] If new components were added, I've also added and verified their different possible states & edge cases (e.g. loading, error, empty).
+- [ ] For UI changes, I've tested the changes on different screen sizes (responsive design).
+- [ ] For UI changes, I've checked both light and dark mode.
+- [ ] I've checked the console for any errors that might have been accidentally introduced by my changes.
+- [ ] If important TODOs were left, I've created corresponding issues for them.
+- [ ] If new flows or features were introduced, I've updated, added, or intend to add corresponding documentation including screenshots and/or screen recordings for them on the [Webb Docs](https://github.com/webb-tools/webb-docs) repository.